-In addition, ongoing interest rate increases and persistent inflation in the U.S. and other markets globally may increase the risk of an economic recession and volatility and dislocation in the capital or credit markets in the U.S. or globally.
-Moreover, the continued strengthening of the U.S. dollar compared to other currencies (including the Euro, in which a material portion of our European sales are denominated), has impacted and may continue to impact our results of operations.
+In addition, ongoing interest rate increases and inflation in the U.S. and other markets globally and turmoil in the global banking and finance system may heighten the risk of an economic downturn or recession and volatility and dislocation in the capital or credit markets in the U.S. or globally.
+Moreover, the continued strengthening of the U.S. dollar compared to other currencies, has impacted and may continue to impact our results of operations.
 We intend to continue to monitor macroeconomic conditions closely and may determine to take certain financial or operational actions in response to such conditions as appropriate.
+Finally, the military conflict between Russia and Ukraine has increased the risk of disruptions to energy supplies in Europe, which may impact our ability to manufacture tests from our facility in Marseille, France.